LatticeX-Foundation/Rosetta/README.md

 import latticex.rosetta
 ```

 The current version integrates the secure multi-party computation protocols for 3 parties.
 The underlying protocol is [SecureNN](https://eprint.iacr.org/2018/442.pdf).
 It is secure in the semi-honest model with honest majority.
+And we are integrating more MPC protocols continuously.

 ## Installation